No Fees Unless We Win

 Can I file a personal injury claim after a hit-and-run accident?

-If the driver who caused your crash fled the scene of the accident, you can still file a claim against your own personal injury protection policy.
+If the driver who caused your crash fled the scene of the accident, you can still file a claim against your own personal injury protection policy (PIP) for $10,000 in medical bills or lost wages.
+If you have uninsured or underinsured motorist coverage (UM) on your auto policy you can also file a claim for injuries against your UM coverage for losses or injuries not covered by PIP.
 Hopefully, the police or highway patrol will be able to track down the driver based on witness accounts, surveillance camera footage and other means.
-If this is achieved, the fact that the driver broke the law by fleeing the scene may be used as evidence to establish his or her negligence and disregard for human life.
+If this is achieved, the fact that the driver broke the law by fleeing the scene may be used as evidence to establish his or her negligence.

 What is uninsured motorist coverage?